-Having regard to the response to Recommendation 2.3 above, Mr Scherini and Ms Ausburn are independent.
+Having regard to the response to Recommendation 2.3 above, Mr Scherini and Ms Ausburn were independent directors until the date their retirement as directors on 24th August 2020.
 The ASX's Corporate Governance Principles and Recommendations outline factors relevant to assessing the independence of a director.
 One such factor that might cause doubts about the independence includes "if the director is a substantial security holder of the entity or an officer of, or otherwise associated with, a substantial security holder of the entity".
-For part of the year Dr Neustadt was a director of companies which are substantial shareholders in the Company.
-Mr Corlett was also a director of companies which are substantial shareholders in the Company.
-The Board is of the opinion that Dr Neustadt and Mr Corlett are however independent from management, act in the best interests of the Company and that their shareholdings closely align their interests with those of all shareholders.
-Whilst the ASX recommendation for the majority of the Board to be independent directors has not been adopted for the full year, the Board considers given the size of the Company and the abovementioned reasons, this is considered reasonable.
+At the date of his retirement as a Director on 24th August 2020 Dr Neustadt was a director of companies which were substantial shareholders in the Company.
+Mr Corlett was and is also a director of companies which are substantial shareholders in the Company.
+The Board was of the opinion that Dr Neustadt and Mr Corlett were however independent from management, acted in the best interests of the Company and that their shareholdings closely aligned their interests with those of all shareholders.
+Since 24th August 2020 the half of the Company's directors are independent.
+Mr Brett is associated with a company which is a substantial shareholder in the Company.
+The Board is of the opinion that Messrs Corlett and Brett are however independent from management, act in the best interests of the Company and that their relationship with a substantial shareholder closely aligns their interests with those of all shareholders.
+Whilst the ASX recommendation for the majority of the Board to be independent directors was not adopted, the Board considered given the size of the Company and the abovementioned reasons, this is considered reasonable.